elrnv/gltfgen/README.md

 ## Arguments
   - `<output>`     Output glTF file

   - `<pattern>`    A glob pattern matching files to be included in the generated glTF document.
 Use `#` to match a frame number.
 If more than one '#' is used, the first match will correspond to the frame number.
-Note that the glob pattern should generally by provided as a quoted string to prevent the terminal from evaluating it.
+Note that the glob pattern should generally be provided as a quoted string to prevent the terminal from evaluating it.

 # Features